docpad-archive/documentation/01-start/05-faq.html.md

 ## What is a layout?

 Layouts wrap over our documents.
 They are generally the most generic and re-used part of an entire website, or book for that matter.
-They contain generally the layout of the page, including the structural information and the meta information (used for search engines etc).
+They contain generally the layout of the page, including the structural information and the meta information (used for search engines, etc.).

 ## What is a document's meta information/data?